dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-overview.md

 ### Consumer groups and multiple instances

-The burden of dealing with concepts like consumer groups and multiple instances inside consumer groups is all catered for by Dapr.
+The burden of dealing with concepts like consumer groups and multiple instances inside consumer groups is all handled autoamtically by Dapr:

-When multiple instances of the same application ID subscribe to a topic, Dapr will make sure to deliver the message to only one instance.
-If two different applications with different IDs subscribe to a topic, at least one instance in each application receives a copy of the same message.
+* When multiple instances of the same application (same IDs) subscribe to a topic, Dapr will deliver each message to only one instance of that application.
+* If two different applications (different IDs) subscribe to the same topic, Dapr will deliver each message to only one instance of each application.

 ### Cloud events